smorello87/orals/Daily_Dissertation.md

 Queer Modernism list:

-Need to cut--Theories of Gender, Sexuality and Race AND Queer Affects subtopcs to 10 books maximum, and combine them into one master queer theory subtopic.
+Need to cut--Theories of Gender, Sexuality and Race AND Queer Affects subtopics to 10 books maximum, and combine them into one master queer theory subtopic.
 The plus and minuses indicate whether the work has been added or cut from my list.

 Foundations--texts about women's silence/repression in writing?